 The total value for each item is rounded off and may not match the figures in the breakdown.

-The numerator of the intensity is GHG emissions (Scope 1 + Scope 2) and the denominator is net sales revenue.
+The denominator of the intensity is net sales revenue.

 The IHI Group calculated its Scope 3 emissions based on the GHG Protocol and the Ministry of the Environment Guideline*.
 Within Scope 3, emissions from category 11 (use of sold products) were the highest, followed by category 1 (purchased products and services).